Luton Town F.C.: Badge

 Luton Town have traditionally used the town's crest as its own in a manner similar to many other teams.
 The club's first badge was a white eight-pointed star, which was emblazoned across the team's shirts (then a deep cochineal red) in 1892.
-Four years later a crest comprising the club's initials intertwined was briefly adopted.
-The shirts were thereafter plain until 1933, when Luton first adopted a badge depicting a straw boater, which appeared on Luton shirts.
-The letters "LTFC" were added in 1935, and this basic design remained until 1947.
+Four years later, a crest comprising the club's initials intertwined was briefly adopted.
+The shirts were thereafter plain until 1933, when Luton first adopted a badge depicting a straw boater.
+The club's initials were again added in 1935, with this basic design remaining until 1947.
 The club then played without a badge until 1970, when the club began to wear the town crest regularly, having first done so in the 1959 FA Cup Final.

-In 1973, concurrently with the club's switch to the orange kit, a new badge was introduced featuring the new colours.
+In 1973, concurrently with the club's switch from a white to an orange kit, a new badge was introduced featuring the club's new colours.
 The new emblem depicted a stylised orange football, bearing the letters "Lt", surrounded by the club's name in navy blue text.
-In 1987, the club switched back to a derivative of the town emblem, with the shield portion of the heraldic crest becoming the team's badge; the only similarity with the previous design was the inclusion of the club name around the shield in navy blue.
+In 1987, the club switched back to a derivative of the town crest, with the shield portion of the heraldic crest becoming the team's badge; the only similarity with the previous design was the inclusion of the club name around the shield in navy blue.
 The "rainbow" badge, introduced in 1994, featured the town crest below an orange and blue bow which curved around to meet two footballs, positioned on either side of the shield, with the club name underneath.
 This badge was used until 2005, when a replacement very similar to the 1987 version was adopted, featuring black text rather than blue and a straw boater in place of the outstretched arm depicted in the older design.
 The club's founding year, 1885, was added in 2008.
-The badge was altered once more during the 2009–10 pre-season, with the red of the town crest being replaced with orange to better reflect the club colours.
+The badge was altered to its current form during the 2009–10 pre-season, with the red of the town crest being replaced with orange to better reflect the club colours, as well as the font having been modernised.

-The club released the song "Hatters, Hatters", a collaboration between the Luton team and the Bedfordshire-based musical comedy group the Barron Knights, in 1974.
-Eight years later another song featuring vocals by the Luton players, "We're Luton Town", was released to celebrate the club's promotion to the First Division.